PlaintextGroup/oss-virtual-incubator/README.md

 Proposals are currently reviewed on a rolling basis.
 Once you submit it as a PR, we will give some initial feedback / ask some questions and merge it after those changes are made.
 Once a proposal is made, we will review it and get back to you privately within a couple of weeks with an idea of what kind of support we might be able to provide, as well as the timelines through we might be able to help.

-Further support may include further feedback from policy and technical experts, access to a community of policymakers and technical engineers to help them realize their idea, and grant money from us or other partners / funders to help realize the idea.
+Further support may include further feedback from policy and technical experts, access to a community of policymakers and technical engineers to help you realize your idea, and grant money from us or other partners / funders to help realize the idea.
 This might include (but is not limited to):
 - Mini-grants up to $10,000 to support the idea
 - Larger grants ($100K+) for more developed and large-scale ideas
 - Help with legislative and government advocacy for a particular policy idea